 Spanish Online Gambling Ads Under Fire

-Last updated on March 31st, 2020 at 08:19 pm
+Last updated on May 22nd, 2025 at 07:00 pm

 Spanish Online Gambling Ads Under FireUnidos Podemos, the left-wing party, brought the issue of Spanish online gambling ads in the spotlight once again.
 They said that ads were harming young folks and led to an increase in gambling addiction in the country.